 There’s a few different forms of publishing relevant to authors.

-The Traditional Publisher, often referring to the large scale publishing companies who create and sell works form mainstream authors.
-Then there is the Vanity Publisher, who really is just a print and layout company.
+The Traditional Publisher, often referring to the large-scale publishing companies who create and sell works form mainstream authors.
+Then there is the Vanity Publisher who really is just a print and layout company.
 They’ll make your book and sell you copies, but that’s where their role as a publisher ends.
-And then there is the Small Publisher (also referred to as Small Press or Independent Publisher), who will take on most or all of the roles a Traditional Publisher would, but will be operating on a smaller scale and offering much less (if any) advance to the author.
+And then there is the Small Publisher (also referred to as Small Press or Independent Publisher), who will take on most or all of the roles a Traditional Publisher would, but will operate on a smaller scale and offering much less (if any) advance to the author.

 And there’s you; the self-published author.